skip to main |

 If the client browser has cookies disabled the application with throw an exception for any and all PUT, UPDATE and DESTROY requests.

-PUT, UPDATE and DESTROY requests if cookies are disabled in the browser client.
+To safeguard this you should diable any code that results in PUT, UPDATE and DESTROY requests if cookies are disabled in the browser client.

 Just add a protected method in the application controller.